"The root of all superstition is that men observe when a thing hits, but not when it misses."

 Cats can be the source of ringworm, campylobacter (bacteria in a tent), streptococcus (causing you to strip to your coccyx), salmonella (sounds fishy) and rabies; none of which are very nice.
 They can cause schizophrenia, conjunctivitis, tonsillitis, pharyngitis, toxoplasmosis... the scary list of nasties is pretty long.

-So it makes sense to avoid all cats; not just black cats that cross your path.
+So it makes sense to avoid all cats; not just black ones that cross your path.

 (Believe it or not, I actually like cats.
 I like lots of things that are not good for me.)

-This was less to do with common sense and more to do with bullying by the tribal leadership, keeping the people in line by spinning them a horror story.
-Modern examples of this includes Bush's invasion of Iraq in 2003 and Putin's invasions of Ukraine in 2014 and 2022.
+This was less to do with common sense and more about bullying by the tribal leadership, keeping the people in line by spinning them a horror story.
+Modern examples of similar tactics include Bush's invasion of Iraq in 2003 and Putin's invasions of Ukraine in 2014 and 2022.

 There are many instances of Church leaders being guilty of similar bullying.

-Take care not to confuse religion as just a turbo-charged superstition.
-A superstition could paint itself pink and do freestyle break-dancing like a mad mongoose singing "Billions of people follow me.
+Take care not to confuse religion with just a turbo-charged superstition.
+A superstition could paint itself pink and do freestyle breakdancing like a mad mongoose singing "Billions of people follow me.
 Therefore I am a religion!"
 But it would still be a humble superstition.

 What is the strongest superstition you can think of?
 Go on, really think hard and choose what you believe is the most powerful.

 Then consider how it, or any other superstition, has benefited mankind.
-What superstition has as ever had the power to change somebody's life for the better?
-Or for the worse? (...apart from the above mentioned Aztec victim, of course.)
+What superstition has as ever had the power to change someone's life for the better?
+Or for the worse? (...apart from the aforementioned Aztec victim, of course.)

 What superstition has touched the soul?